tecpan (MH825r)

 Museum/Rare Book Notes:

 Details of pecheros (chest placards) on two huipiles found in the Azcatitlan Codex.
-These are not yet in the database, so we include them here as a point of reference for common designs found on the rectangular pieces that reinforces the base of the V-neck of huipiles, covering a woman's chest and heart.
+These are not yet in the database, so we include them here as a point of reference for common designs found on the rectangular pieces that reinforce the base of the V-neck of huipiles, covering a woman's chest and heart.
 (SW)

 Glyph or Iconographic Image: